chbeu/chbeu.github.io/content/talks/kn03_iir2023/index.md

 ---
-title: "Three views of a secret: Embracing multiple perspectives in the evaluation of information retrieval and recommender systems"
+title: "Keynote: Three views of a secret: Embracing multiple perspectives in the evaluation of information retrieval and recommender systems"
 cms_exclude: true
 type: talk